RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/components/clients.md

 Notes :
  - ENTITIES_STORE_PATH : Is the full path into redux store to store backend responses.
  - REDUX_ACTION_NAMESPACE : Name of the action sent to redux.
+It must be unique among all application clients to avoid multiple reducers handling the same actions.

-#### 2\.
+### 2\.
 Link the reducer to the global application reducers.

 Add associated reducers to your module reducers :
 ```js